tommcclean/fozzie-components/packages/services/f-http/README.md

 This package exposes methods for interacting with restful services, it may abstract any number of popular NPM packages which provide the ability to perform GET, PUT, POST, PATH, DELETE requests; while also adding lots of additional benefits.

-## Benefits (Now and later)
+## Benefits (Now)
-- Automatically collect stats showing how long real API calls take
 - Easy configuration of reusable clients which can be retrieved from context
-- Opt-in automatic logging of errors
-- Opt-in ability to use dynamic timeouts
-- Opt-in automatic providing of diagnostic headers, such as Conversation ID
 - Enables us to switch to alternative HTTP packages when desired
 - Sensible defaults, with the ability to override everything
+- Ability to set authorisation tokens for all requests for specific clients

+## Benefits (Soon)
+- _Automatically collect stats showing how long real API calls take_
+- _Opt-in automatic logging of errors_
+- _Opt-in ability to use dynamic timeouts_
-- Opt-in Automatic providing of bearer tokens
+- _Opt-in automatic providing of diagnostic headers, such as Conversation ID_

 ## Usage